Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Stages

+The purpose of initialization is to establish a protocol with reasonable time steps and mean replica exchange rate $\E{p_{acc}}$ between all neighboring states.
+The key benefit of replica exchange is to spread sampled configurations across a range of different thermodynamic states.
+A bottleneck in the exchange of configurations across the pair of states can eliminate this benefit of replica exchange; groups of thermodynamic states separated by the bottleneck effectively become independent.
+Low exchange probabilities are also indicative of poor configuration space overlap, which can limit the convergence of free energy estimates \citep{Lu2001}.

-For milestones b\&c, the first thermodynamic state ($k=0$) is at 300 K and the ligand is steadily warmed to 600 K. The first thermodynamic state between milestones c\&d depends on whether there is a fully-bound pose available in the binding site.
-If a pose is available, then the first state is fully bound at 300 K. Otherwise, the first state is fully unbound at 600 K. In the latter situation, 50 randomly selected configurations from milestone c are placed in the binding site at 453 random center-of-mass positions (0.5 positions per \AA$^3$) and rotated with 100 different random orientations.
+For states BC, the first thermodynamic state ($k=0$) is at 300 K and the ligand is steadily warmed to 600 K. The first thermodynamic state initialized for states CD depends on whether there is a fully-bound pose available in the binding site.
+If a pose is available, then the first state is fully bound at 300 K. Otherwise, the first state is fully unbound at 600 K. In the latter situation, 50 randomly selected configurations from milestone C are placed in the binding site at 453 random center-of-mass positions (0.5 positions per \AA$^3$) and rotated with 100 different random orientations.

 After state $k$ is initialized, state $k+1$ is initialized as follows: \begin{enumerate} \item \textbf{Parameter selection:} Parameters for state $k+1$ are selected using a new algorithm designed to separate states at approximately even intervals in thermodynamic length.